 If you’re anywhere west of Denver right now, you’re probably within a day’s drive of a wildfire.
 As of this month in 2024, there are 235 active wildfires in the US and around 400 in Canada.
 Nearly 40% of those are considered Large Incidents (>100 acres in forests, >300 acres in grasslands).
-The month's dry weather and high winds have lest western skies full of ominous, pluming smoke - making outdoor activities dangerous as air quality levels spiral downward.
+The month's dry weather and high winds have left western skies full of ominous, pluming smoke - making outdoor activities dangerous as air quality levels spiral downward.

 Exposure to wildfire smoke can have immediate health impacts, including respiratory issues, eye irritation, cardiovascular problems, headaches, and fatigue.
 Prolonged exposure can lead to chronic respiratory conditions, lung cancer, and cardiovascular diseases, with persistent exposure to fine particulate matter (PM2.5) being particularly hazardous.
 Studies have shown a correlation between increased fire activity and higher rates of respiratory and cardiovascular issues, as well as certain cancers.